spotlightpa/poor-richard/content/news/2024-11-06-SPLAUGENRES24.md

 topics = ["Elections"]
 +++

-HARRISBURG — Republican TimDefoor has won a second term as Pennsylvania auditor general, besting Democrat Malcolm Kenyatta in a little-noted race to remain the commonwealth&#39;s elected watchdog.
+HARRISBURG — Republican Tim DeFoor has won a second term as Pennsylvania auditor general, besting Democrat Malcolm Kenyatta in a little-noted race to remain the commonwealth&#39;s elected watchdog.

 The Associated Press called the race for DeFoor at 3:18 a.m. on Wednesday.
 Unofficial results show DeFoor with 51.3% of the vote to Kenyatta’s 45.9%.